Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: BAPTISM

 ▣ "in the name of Jesus Christ" This is a Hebrew idiom (reflected in Joel 2:32) which refers to the person or character of Jesus.
 It may be that the early church's baptismal formula, which was probably repeated by the candidate, was "I believe Jesus is Lord" (cf. Rom.
 10:9-13; 1 Cor.
 1:13,15).
 This was both a theological affirmation and a personal trust affirmation.
-In the Great Commission of Matt.
-28:19-20 the triune name is the baptismal formula.
-Again we must guard against a mechanical sacramentalism!
-The title or formula is not the key, but the heart of the one being baptized.
+This "name" is a crucial theological concept.
+Please read the Special Topics below.

-For "Christ" see SPECIAL TOPIC: CHRIST JESUS AS LORD.
+For "Christ" see SPECIAL TOPIC: Christ Jesus As Lord.

 NASB.
 NJB, NIV "for the forgiveness of your sins"